-The Douglas County Sheriff said GoFundMe accounts set up for the man accused of killing James and Denise Closs and kidnapping their daughter Jayme are not legitimate.
+Jake Patterson, the man accused of murdering James and Denise Closs, and kidnapping their daughter Jayme waived his preliminary hearing.